I recently got my PhD in mathematics from Cornell University. My PhD advisor was Reyer Sjamaar.

 I am interested in group actions on symplectic and Poisson manifolds.
-I have been working on two projects.
+I have been working on the following projects.
 A detailed description is in my research statement, which is now a bit out of date.

 Tropicalization of Poisson-Lie groups (with A. Alekseev, A. Berenstein, J. Lane, and Y. Li):

 The goal of this project is to study coadjoint orbits of compact groups using tools from the theory of total positivity and geometric crystals.
-We built a collection of Poisson manifolds called "partial tropicalizations," which we conjecture are action-angle variables on generalizations of the Gelfand-Zeitlin integrable system (ABHL1).
+We built a collection of Poisson manifolds called "partial tropicalizations," which are meant to describe the behavior at infinity of a 1-parameter family of Ginzburg-Weinstein isomorphisms (ABHL1).
 The symplectic leaves of these manifolds have the representation-theoretic properties one hopes for (ABHL2).
 We used partial tropicalizations to prove a new result about the concentration of symplectic volume under a 1-parameter family of symplectic forms on the flag manifold K/T (AHLL1).
-In an upcoming work, we apply this theory to construct large Darboux charts on multiplicity free K-manifolds, and derive new bounds on the Gromov width of regular coadjoint orbits.
+In (AHLL2), we apply this theory to construct large Darboux charts on multiplicity free K-manifolds, and derive new bounds on the Gromov width of regular coadjoint orbits.